Interactions-HSG/GEAR/README.md

 ## 2️⃣ GEAR2: Gaze-enabled Activity Recognition for Augmented Reality Feedback
-The folder [GEAR2](./GEAR2) contains an updated version of the other application with an extended dataset.
+*The folder [GEAR2](./GEAR2) contains an updated version of the other application with an extended dataset for the publication:*

+Kenan Bektaş, Jannis Strecker, Simon Mayer, and Kimberly Garcia.
+2024.
+Gaze-enabled activity recognition for augmented reality feedback.
+Computers & Graphics (March 2024), 103909. https://doi.org/10.1016/j.cag.2024.103909

 ## 📧 Contact